-Welcome to the Department of Family Therapy.
+Welcome to the Department of Couple and Family Therapy.

 Our department is proud to be transparent about our values of inclusion and affirmative practices on all levels of education and training.
 Students, staff, and faculty, are committed to a collaborative and non-competitive learning environment where we embrace diverse ideas and cultures.
-With our B.S. program in Human Development and Family Studies, our M.S.
-Program in Family Therapy, (accredited by the Commission on Accreditation of Marriage and Family Therapy Education, COAMFTE), our innovative Doctor of Marriage and Family Therapy (DMFT), and our Ph.D. in Family Therapy (also accredited by the COAMFTE), our faculty focus on systemic and relational concepts as we train students to become leaders in the field.
+With our B.S. program in Health and Wellness Coaching (HAWC), our M.S.
+Program in Couple and Family Therapy, (accredited by the Commission on Accreditation of Marriage and Family Therapy Education, COAMFTE), our innovative Doctor of Marriage and Family Therapy (DMFT), and our Ph.D. in Couple and Family Therapy (also accredited by the COAMFTE), our faculty focus on systemic and relational concepts as we train students to become leaders in the field.
 Graduate students have the opportunity to work in a live supervised, state of the art, on-site community clinic then pursue off-site experiences with our community partners.
 Our renowned faculty are active in the field of family therapy as researchers, authors, presenters, trainers, and work diligently to train students to work with individuals, couples, families, groups, organizations, and other systems.
 Our department also houses a unique certificate in Solution Focused Coaching as well as concentrations in Medical Family Therapy and Equine Assisted Therapy in addition to coursework in Military Families, Infant Mental Health, and much more.

-It is with great pride that, we, the members of the KPCOM's Department of Family Therapy at Nova Southeastern University, share with our students one of the guiding principles of our training programs.
+It is with great pride that, we, the members of the KPCOM's Department of Couple and Family Therapy at Nova Southeastern University, share with our students one of the guiding principles of our training programs.
 Our programs are guided by the importance of inclusion, diversity and affirmative practices in the classroom, coursework, clinical training, as well as all professional and collegial relationships and interactions.
 We are committed to training our students in a manner that is respectful of and sensitive to religious/spiritual beliefs, cultural traditions and practices, gender identities and in all areas that distinguish individuals.
 Our goal is to be self-reflexive practitioners, holding ourselves accountable for our commitment to our principles.
 We further strive to train students to respond to each other with the same honor and respect.
 Subsequently, we expect students will treat fellow students, staff, and clients accordingly.
 We stress a commitment to servicing clinical populations in an affirmative, supportive and competent manner including but not limited to underprivileged, minority, and socially oppressed groups, ethnic, racial, religious groups, LGBTQ individuals, foreign nationals, individuals with different levels of ability both physical and mental, as well as individuals of various genders, ages and socioeconomic and relationship statuses.
 Ultimately, we believe that individual belief systems and values should be respected but that those belief systems and values do not hinder the practice of affirmative therapy.

 Additionally, our programs abide by the AAMFT Code of Ethics.
 Specifically, the following: